‘Frozen’ movie: Disturbing metaphysical thriller marred by plot holes

 CCTV footage overemphasis

 Besides, an undue emphasis on the CCTV footage, which is played ad nauseam throughout the film, is another distraction.
-The scenes showing the video footage of the missing girl, though important as an indication of Kath's neuroses and of the video's key role in the story, at times feel like a gimmick – whenever in doubt about how to proceed with the plot, show the same video footage one more time.
+The scenes showing the video footage of the missing girl, though important as an indication of Kath’s neuroses and of the video’s key role in the story, at times feel gimmicky – whenever in doubt about how to proceed with the plot, show the same grainy video footage one more time.

 Instead, McKoen and Steel should have spent more time developing the relationship between Kath and her clergyman counselor (Roshan Seth), and providing us with a better understanding of both the amiable dockland security manager (Richard Armitage), who may have something to hide, and the lowbred Jim (Jamie Sives), the missing woman’s former fiancé.

-Shirley Henderson, for her part, has to carry Frozen on her own.
-She valiantly tries to accomplish that task, but is unable to fully convey Kath's sense of loss and despair, resorting instead to poor-little-girl looks and exclamations that, coming from an actress in her late 30s, feel coy rather than endearing.
+Trainspotting and Bridget Jones’s Diary actress Shirley Henderson, for her part, has to carry the dramatic weight of Frozen on her own.
+She valiantly tries to accomplish that task, but is unable to fully convey Kath’s sense of loss and desperation, resorting instead to poor-little-girl looks and exclamations that, coming from an actress in her late 30s, come across as coy rather than endearing.

 Now, despite its shortcomings, Frozen has a number of positive elements as well.
-Besides the story's intriguing setup and the film's surprising and disturbing finale, McKoen's desolate fishing village (shot in and around Morecambe Bay) feels and looks real, while Richard Armitage is a solid screen presence as the friendly but circumspect security manager.
+Besides the story’s intriguing setup and the film’s disturbing finale, McKoen’s desolate fishing village (shot in and around Morecambe Bay) feels palpably real, while Richard Armitage is a solid screen presence as the friendly but circumspect security manager.